openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 You can facilitate the horizontal expansion of your cloud by adding nodes.
 Adding compute nodes is straightforward—they are easily picked up by the existing installation.
-However, you must consider some important points when you design your cluster to be highly available.compute nodes addinghigh availabilityconfiguration options high availabilitycloud controller nodes addingscaling adding cloud controller nodes
+However, you must consider some important points when you design your cluster to be highly available.

 Recall that a cloud controller node runs several different services.
 You can install services that communicate only using the message queue